Angele91/commander/README.md

 ## How Commander works

-Commander works by allowing you to define and execute commands.
-A command is defined by a set of properties:
+Commander works by allowing you to define and execute commands, and add steps to them.
+A step is defined by a set of properties:

 - **name**: The command that will be executed.
 - **dependencies**: Which other commands need to be executed before this one to be able to execute.